Macroeconomics: Heterodox macroeconomics

+Austrian School macroeconomics

+The Austrian school approaches macroeconomics from a distinct methodological standpoint, following Ludwig von Mises' Human Action; Austrians generally adopt "praxeology", a deductive method that treats economics as a science of purposeful individual action rather than human design.
+On this basis, Austrian economists have objected to the core tools of mainstream economics, arguing that aggregate variables such as national output or general price levels mask the structural composition of an economy, obscuring the underlying heterogenous capital structure, subjective values, prices, and individual preferences that microeconomic decisions are based on.

+The best known substantive contribution of the school is the Austrian business cycle theory (ABCT) developed by Mises and elaborated by Hayek, a contemporary of Keynes.

 Macroeconomic policy

 The division into various time frames of macroeconomic research leads to a parallel division of macroeconomic policies into short-run policies aimed at mitigating the harmful consequences of business cycles (known as stabilization policy) and medium- and long-run policies targeted at improving the structural levels of macroeconomic variables.

 Stabilization policy is usually implemented through two sets of tools: fiscal and monetary policy.
 Both forms of policy are used to stabilize the economy, i.e. limiting the effects of the business cycle by conducting expansive policy when the economy is in a recession or contractive policy in the case of overheating.

-Structural policies may be labor market policies which aim to change the structural unemployment rate or policies which affect long-run propensities to save, invest, or engage in education or research and development.
+Structural policies may include labour market policies that aim to change the structural unemployment rate, or policies that affect long-run propensities to save, invest, or engage in education, research, and development.